Types of Aid - Federal Programs

 - The overall maximum debt for undergraduate dependent students is $31,000

-The current interest rate for Subsidized Federal Direct Loans dispersed before July 1, 2014 will carry a fixed interest rate of 3.8%.
+The current interest rate for Subsidized Federal Direct Loans disbursed on or after July 1, 2015 will carry a fixed interest rate of 4.29%.
 The federal government pays the interest on this loan while the student is enrolled at least half-time.
 Repayment and interest accumulation begins six months after a student ceases to attend college at least half-time.

 Unsubsidized Federal Direct Loans